 There are two types of tissue donors:

 deceased tissue donors

 Most tissue donation occurs after the donor has died.
-However, there are still nearly 6,000 living tissue donations take place each year.
+However, there are still nearly 6,000 living tissue donations that take place each year.

 The tissue donations that occur after the donor has died must be initiated within 24 hours of an individual's death.
-Unlike with organ donations, donated tissue can be processed and stored for an extended period of time.
+Unlike organ donations, donated tissue can be processed and stored for an extended period of time.

 Common tissue donations include:

 Once again, any cancer survivor's eligibility for being a tissue or organ donor largely depends on the cancer you've had and any existing medical conditions you have had to receive treatment for cancer.
-Accepting tissue or organ donation from individuals with actively spreading cancer upon their death is not recommended by UNOS.
-However, individuals who have successfully went through cancer treatment will most likely be able to donate organs or tissues, as passing cancer on to an organ or tissue recipient is very small.
+Accepting tissue or organ donation from individuals with actively spread cancer upon their death is not recommended by UNOS.
+However, individuals who have successfully gone through cancer treatment will most likely be able to donate organs or tissues, as passing cancer on to an organ or tissue recipient is very small.

 Tissue donation is also a vital part of cancer research.
 Even if you can't donate your tissue directly to a recipient, there is a good possibility that your tissue could be used as part of a cancer research study.
 Research donations are vital to the medical community as they help increase knowledge of the disease and help uncover new cancer treatment methods.
 Tissue donation can provide so much to both recipients and the medical community as a whole.

 If you have more questions regarding donation eligibility after cancer or cancer questions in general, feel free to contact us today.
-At Compass Oncology, we know that facing a returning to "normal" after cancer treatments are complete can be frightening.
+At Compass Oncology, we know that facing a return to "normal" after cancer treatments are complete can be frightening.
 The good news is that you don't have to go through this experience alone.
 We will be there to help you.